Financial Times: It’s time to look again at fixed income

 Granted, you can still get good income via cash savings — the top rate on a one-year fixed-rate savings bond is 5.21 per cent at Habib Bank Zurich.
 You could also buy the “risk-free rate” by investing in gilts and get more than 4 per cent.

 But if you invest in corporate bonds, which are taking a step up the risk ladder, you can get higher income, with more potential for capital gains too.
 Even investment grade corporate bonds should yield more than gilts, because companies can and do go bust and management teams can do silly things.
-You can currently get a yield of about 6 per cent from corporate bond funds that invest in the safest type of corporate debt.
+Some investors pairing income strategies with estate planning also explore how offshore bonds can support inheritance tax planning for UK investors as part of their wider portfolio structure.

 Read the full article here.